cpoff/cpoff.github.com/_posts/2015-11-21-new-homepage.md

 comments: True
 ---

-I now have a valid website hosted at [curtpoff.com](http://curtpoff.com).
+I now have a valid (and secure) website hosted at [curtpoff.com](https://curtpoff.com).
 You may also notice that I've successfully installed a CNAME record pointing this blog to a subdomain of curtpoff.com.

 <!--more-->